Regional Trains in Europe

 Do you want to avoid reservations while planning your trip?
 In the Eurail timetable, simply check the box that states ‘avoid trains that require reservations'.

 Excited to travel Europe with regional trains?
 Read the following tips for a smooth journey:

 Regional trains are not equipped with a restaurant car.
-If you’re planning on taking a long trip, you might want to get some food and drinks at the local supermarket first, so you can enjoy a picnic on board as you admire Europe’s beautiful scenery.
+If you’re planning on taking a long trip, get some food and drinks at the local supermarket!

 If you’re traveling with a 1st class Eurail pass, regional trains are your best friend.
 Many regional trains offer comfortable 1st class cars with plenty of seats available.